openvpi/audio-slicer/README.md

 ### max_silence_kept

-The maximum silence length kept around the sliced audio.
+The maximum silence length kept around the sliced audio, presented in milliseconds.
 Adjust this value according to your needs.
-Note: setting this value does not mean that silence parts in the sliced audio have exactly the fixed length.
+Note that setting this value does not mean that silence parts in the sliced audio have exactly the given length.
 The algorithm will search for the best position to slice, as described above.
 Defaults to 1000.

-## Note
+## Performance

-This script may be quite slow due to convolution operations.
-As the Slicer class is thread-safe, using multi-threading can speed up the process.
+This script contains an $O(n)$ main loop on the Python level, where $n$ refers to the count of audio samples.
+Besides this bottleneck, all heavy calculation is done by `numpy` and `scipy` on the C++ level.
+Thus, this script achieves an RTF (Real-Time Factor) about 0.05~0.10 on an Intel i7 8750H CPU.
+In addition, as the `Slicer` class is thread-safe, using multi-threading can further speed up the process.